NoahMacRitchie/MobileDevelopmentAssigment02/readme.txt

 Noah MacRitchie -

-To update or delete a reading in View Readings activity, long press on th reading that you would liuke to update.
+To update or delete a reading in View Readings activity, long press on th reading that you would like to update.